ElizabethAB/ebyerly.com/content/pages/about-me.md

 I work as a systems architect and statistical programmer.

+Systems architecture has meant collaborating with end users to design analytics platforms that scale to their need, then using application programming, secure networking, and sysadmin tools to develop and deploy that platform.
 My statistical programming experience includes data ingestion and ETL, exploratory data analysis, modeling, and reporting.
-Systems architecture, including application programming, machine images, and networking, allows me to make statistical programming tasks distributed and scalable.
-Intuitive and fast architectures for data analysis means focusing on solving complex problems.

 ## Technical Skills